RCPU: Rotation-Constrained Error Compensation for Structured Pruning of Large Language Models: Related Work

-Structured pruning removes parameters at the level of rows, columns, or blocks, directly shrinking model size and memory footprint.
+\paragraph{Structured Pruning} Structured pruning removes parameters at the level of rows, columns, or blocks, directly shrinking model size and memory footprint.
 LLM-Pruner \cite{ma2023llm} demonstrates structured pruning for LLMs but typically requires downstream fine-tuning, and Shortened-LLaMA \cite{kim2024shortened} prunes depth (layers) with retraining.
 In contrast, methods such as Wanda-sp and FLAP are applicable without additional retraining \cite{an2024fluctuation}: Wanda-sp extends WANDA's activation-aware rule to column pruning, while FLAP compensates post-pruning errors via a bias term.
 SliceGPT \cite{ashkboos2024slicegpt} leverages a computational invariance of RMSNorm-connected transformers: by applying an orthogonal reparameterization (derived via principal component analysis), the model is reformulated into a rotated basis where entire rows and columns can be deleted while preserving functional equivalence.
-This is completely different from our approach, which we focus on reducing the pruning error in each layer and such update is analytically given.
-In contrast, our work is closer to FLAP: rather than exploiting such invariances for slicing, FLAP also tries to minimize pruning-induced output error and achieve better performance.
+Rotation has also been used to improve prunability in other forms: RotPruner \cite{chen2025rotpruner} learns layer-wise orthogonal transforms to obtain pruning-friendly parameterizations, and DenoiseRotator \cite{gu2025denoiserotator} trains rotations that concentrate importance scores before pruning.
+These methods use rotation as an additional parameterization to facilitate pruning before or during parameter removal.
+Unlike these rotation-learning or slicing-based approaches, RCPU focuses on reducing the pruning error after structured column removal through an analytically derived orthogonal compensation.
+Our work is closer to FLAP, trying to minimize pruning-induced output error and achieve better performance.